stcucufa/epistrophy/doc/manual.md

 * `ScheduledFiber.parent` is the parent fiber, if the fiber was spawned from a fiber, and not directly created and scheduled.
 * `ScheduledFiber.value` is the current value of the fiber.
-If the fiber has a parent, its initial value is the parent value when it is spawned; otherwise, it is undefined.
+If the fiber has a parent, its initial value is the parent value when spawning; otherwise, it is undefined.
 The value can be set freely but is also affected by instructions such as `sync`, `async`, and others (when noted).
 * `ScheduledFiber.scope` is an object that can hold any data that the fiber needs during its execution; if the fiber has a parent, its scope is created from the parent’s scope, otherwise it is initialized as an empty object.